Before Texas And Coach Steve Sarkisian Join The SEC In '25, They Need To Learn One Thing

 “We didn’t lose today.
 We just ran out of time.”

 Please, not that.
-Factually wrong.
+Factually wrong, for one.
 You lost, and you had plenty of time.

 “Somebody asked me during the week if this game was going to define us,” Sarkisian continued.
 “It’s not.”

-Actually, it may just have, particularly if Texas goes on to lose other close games it should have won.
+Actually, it may just have, particularly if Texas goes on to lose other close games it should have won this season

 Florida coach Dan Mullen should have beaten Alabama last season in an eerily similar game in Gainesville.
 Somehow, Alabama pulled it out again, 31-29.
 And that game basically defined the rest of Florida’s season that finished 6-7 and that of Mullen’s stay at Florida.
 He was fired.

-That will likely not happen to Texas.
+That will likely not happen to Texas this year.
 It did look much better than advertised.
 Obviously, the 20-point spread was a joke.

 “If that was the best team in the country, and we took them down to the wire, we can play with about anybody,” Sarkisian said.